supernintendo/exmorph/README.md

 `{:exmorph, "~> 1.0.1"}`

-Use `import Exmorph` to enable the `~t` sigil which can be used to generate a `%Exmorph.Tween{}`.
+Use `import Exmorph` to enable the `~t` sigil which can be used to generate an `%Exmorph.Tween{}`.
 The contents of the sigil are used to determine the properties of the tween:

 ```elixir